yashikabhargava/WebX/README.md

 </div>

-### This repository aims to help code beginners with their first successful pull request and open-source contribution. :partying_face:
+### This repository aims to help code beginners with their first successful pull request and open-source contribution.

 :star: Feel free to use this project to make your first contribution to an open-source project on GitHub.